srobledo2021/ESP32-CAM-Arduino-and-OpenCV/README.md

 # STEP 7 Open camera web server

+We have to use that provided link in a browser.

 If we click on the "Start Stream" button below the menu, we can start streaming!

 ![image](https://github.com/user-attachments/assets/e124a15f-a7ef-47c3-8d54-0282c110b5d8)